ga-wdi-lessons/building-a-mean-app/angular-walkthrough-annotated.md

   ])
 ```

-As well as are currently loading in Angular and its sub packages in `views/candidates.hbs`
+We also loaded in Angular and its sub packages in `views/candidates.hbs`

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/angular.js/1.5.3/angular.min.js"></script>